What is Norovirus?

 Norovirus is a very contagious virus that causes inflammation of the stomach and intestines (gastroenteritis).
 It is an illness that usually includes diarrhea and vomiting.

-You may have a norovirus sickness many times in your life because there are different types of noroviruses.
-Norovirus can spread quickly in a facility like a nursing home, retirement homes, daycares schools and cruise ships.
+You may become sick from the virus many times in your life because there are different types of noroviruses.
+Norovirus can spread quickly in facilities such as long-term care homes, retirement homes, daycares and schools.

 What are the signs and symptoms?